underscoreio/underscoreio/src/html/_posts/2015-04-24-distributed-teams.md

 you do not need to go outside your own company to get the benefits.
 Look around, and see who in your teams can fill these kinds of roles._

-Peer coaches are pretty much the ideal way to achieve this adoption of a way of writing code.
+Peer coaches are pretty much the ideal way to level-up the team.
 What's a peer coach in this context?
 They'll be a regular team member, perhaps a little more advanced than the average, but who are able and willing to share ideas and tricks.